dotnet/linker/docs/design/assembly-loading.md

 ### Breaking changes

 We will restrict the embedded XML so that it may only modify the containing assembly.
 This is to prevent cases where a (possibly lazily loaded) assembly modifies code in another assembly that we have already processed, breaking assumptions and creating logical inconsistencies.
 XML passed on the command-line will continue to work as they do today.
+Descriptor XML (which may reference other assemblies but is purely additive) will also continue to work as today, whether embedded or passed on the command-line, but this imposes a restriction that the descriptor XML must stay additive.
+That is, it can cause existing IL in other assemblies to be marked, but may not *modify* other assembly IL.

 Embedded XML from assemblies which are not marked may not be processed, to avoid the need to load all referenced assemblies in case they have embedded XML.